-Darrel Pae provides regulatory, transactional, and litigation counseling to telecommunications, media, and Internet clients on communications law and Federal Communications Commission (FCC) rules and regulations.
-Mr. Pae has assisted clients on merger proceedings and other transactions before the FCC and the US Department of Justice.
+Darrel Pae provides regulatory, transactional, and litigation counseling to telecommunications, media, and Internet clients on communications law, privacy issues, and Federal Communications Commission (FCC) rules and regulations.
+Darrel has assisted clients on merger proceedings and other transactions before the FCC and the U.S. Department of Justice, as well as on privacy and data retention issues relevant to technology and media firms.

-Mr. Pae graduated with high honors from The George Washington University Law School, where he was Samuel and Mary T. Burgess Scholar and managing editor of the Federal Communications Law Journal.
-After graduation, Mr. Pae was an appellate court attorney at the New York Supreme Court, Appellate Division, and served as a judicial law clerk on the Supreme Court of Hawaii.
+Darrel graduated with high honors from The George Washington University Law School, where he was Samuel and Mary T. Burgess Scholar and managing editor of the Federal Communications Law Journal.
+After graduation, Darrel was an appellate court attorney at the New York Supreme Court, Appellate Division, and served as a judicial law clerk on the Supreme Court of Hawaii.

 - AT&T in its divestiture of certain telecommunications assets.